Current PRP Residents

 Hafeman D, Merranko J, Goldstein T, Axelson D, Goldstein B, Monk K, Hickey MB, Sakolsky D, Diler R, Iyengar S, Brent D, Kupfer D, Kattan MW, Birmaher B, Individualizing the bipolar prodrome: person-level risk calculator to predict new-onset bipolar spectrum disorder in youth at familial risk.
 JAMA Psychiatry.
 2017.

 Heather Joseph, DO participated in the PRP from 2013 to 2016 and conducted research on familial transmission of ADHD and paternal parenting styles, mentored by Brooke Molina, PhD.
-Currently, she is a postdoctoral scholar supported by the Innovative Methods in Pathogenesis and Child Treatment Training grant, and an attending on the Behavioral Health Consult service at Children's Hospital of Pittsburgh.
-She was the Klingenstein Third Generation Foundation Fellowship in ADHD recipient for 2017 and has submitted a K23 award application.
+She then held a postdoctoral appointment, supported by the Innovative Methods in Pathogenesis and Child Treatment Training grant.
+She was was appointed an Assistant Professor of Psychiatry in 2019 and an attending on the Behavioral Health Consult service at Children's Hospital of Pittsburgh.
+She was the Klingenstein Third Generation Foundation Fellowship in ADHD recipient for 2017 and has submitted a K23 career development award application.

 "The PRP has the flexibility and support to meet the needs of trainees at all levels of research experience.
 This includes individuals who first explore a research career upon starting residency, like I did.
 I have benefited from the strong research infrastructure here, and had the opportunity to take courses through the Institute for Clinical Research and Education (ICRE) during residency.
 Soon I will graduate from the ICRE Certificate Program."